eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 All names can be, and, in most cases, should be changed.

 ### php.ini
-In case you need additional configurations for PHP.
-Edit this file before deploying the container.
+In case you need additional configurations for PHP, еdit this file before deploying the container.

 ### website.conf
 Basic vhost config file for Apache2.